Lamar, Colorado: Education

 Lamar is part of School District RE-2, and it is home to Lamar Community College.

-Economy
+Economy and health care

-Lamar was originally founded as a town with an agriculture-based economy.
-In 1982 the German bus manufacturer Neoplan opened a manufacturing plant employing 650, but it closed down in 2006.
+Lamar initially had an agriculture-based economy.
+In 1981, German bus manufacturer Neoplan opened a manufacturing plant employing 650, but it closed in 2006.
 Lamar has increasingly relied on tourism.

+Prowers Medical Center, a critical access hospital, serves Lamar and Prowers County.
+The hospital has an emergency department that is a level IV trauma center.

 Notable people

 Notable individuals who were born in or have lived in Lamar include: